12113-byte/holbertonschool-hbnb/README.md

 =======================================================================================================

-HBnB is a backend web application inspired by accommodation platforms such as Airbnb.
+HBnB part 2 is a backend web application inspired by the accommodation platforms Airbnb.
 The goal of this project is to design and implement a layered API using:

 - Flask + Flask-RESTx